-When the Financial Ombudsman upholds a complaint about payday loan affordability, the typical award is a refund of interest and charges on the unaffordable loans plus 8% simple interest.
-This interest can add up to a lot of money if the payday loans were a few years ago.
+When the Financial Ombudsman upholds a complaint about an affordability complaint, the typical award is a refund of interest and charges on the unaffordable credit plus 8% simple interest.
+This interest can add up to a lot of money if the loans were repaid a few years ago.

-If you want to find out more about payday loan refunds, and how people are winning these cases even when they repaid their loans in full and on time, read How to ask for a payday loan refund which explains “affordability”, has template letters you can use and lots of comments from readers.
+If you want to find out more about affordability refunds, and how people are winning these cases even when they never missed a payment, read Affordability complaints about different types of credit which has articles about the different types of credit with template letters you can use.

 IMPORTANT: you don’t have to calculate this extra interest to make a claim.
-You can just say your loans were unaffordable and explain why.
+You can just say your credit was unaffordable and explain why.
 You don’t have to say how much you think your refund should be.

 But some people want to be able to check that an offer is correct, so this article looks at this.

 8% simple interest is also added to a lot of other refunds, including PPI and NOSIA refunds.
 The principle there is the same, it’s 8% times the number of years since each amount being refunded, but with credit card calculations over a number of years it becomes even harder to work out.

 The Financial Ombudsman says:

 “Where a consumer has been wrongly deprived of a sum of money in the past – for example, where an insurance claim was wrongly rejected – we usually require the financial business to add interest from the date the consumer should have had the money until the date the money is actually paid.”

 8% is a flat rate for everyone, regardless of the type of claim.
 You will sometimes see this referred to as “statutory interest”.
 It is set at this level because some people may have had to borrow because they were wrongly deprived of money, so the high interest aims to reflect this.

 “Simple interest” means the same amount is added every year.
 If your refund was £1,000 from one payment exactly four years ago, you would have 8% of £1,000 (£80) added for each of the four years, so 4 x 80 = £320.